Dr. Wu Lien-Teh Biography – Disposable Face Masks Malaysian Inventor

 How old was Dr. Wu Lien-Teh when he died?

-Wu had died at the age of 80 when he practiced medicine.
-Before his death, he was bought a new house located in Penang after his retirement and finished his biography, Plague fighter, Autobiography 667 pages.
-However, he has died from a stroke 0n January 21, 1960, when he comes to the home in Penang.
+Wu died at the age of 80 when he was practicing medicine.
+Before his death, he bought a new house in Penang after his retirement and finished his biography, Plague Fighter, Autobiography, 667 pages.
+However, he died from a stroke on January 21, 1960, when he came to his home in Penang.

-After his death, much educational development is taken place.
+After his death, much educational development took place.
 For example, Ipoh Garden South was developed based on a middle-class residential area.
 In P, Manang’s name of the residential area was Taman Wu Teh, located near Penang Free School.
-In this Penang, the school name was given by Alma matter in this he name makes the social name of Wu Lien-tech in Penang.
-The collection of Wu also comprised about 20,000 thousand books that have given the name of Nanyang University after some time it was a part of the National University of Singapore.
+In this Penang, the school name was given by Alma, which makes the social name Wu Lien-tech in Penang.
+Wu’s collection also comprised about 20,000 books, all of which were named Nanyang University.
+After some time, it was a part of the National University of Singapore.

-The Art Museum from the University of Malaya has a collection of Wu’s pains doing.
-Wu’s daur also published the book from his father in 1995 by the name of Memories of Dr. Wu Lien-teh and plague fighter.
-Wu foundation was also published purpose is to launch the annual Wakely Wu prize in honor named as the publication of founding editor and institute of Harbin Medical University is also opened.
-In the Harbin Medical University, many services were done in bronze you commemorating and contributing to public benefit medical education and preventing medicines.
+The Art Museum of the University of Malaya has a collection of Wu’s pains.
+Wu’s father also published the book from his father in 1995, Memories of Dr. Wu Lien-teh, a Plague Fighter.
+Wu Foundation was also published.
+The annual Wakely Wu Prize was launched in honor of the publication of the founding editor, and the Institute of Harbin Medical University also opened.
+At Harbin Medical University, many services were done in bronze, commemorating and contributing to public benefit medical education and preventing medicines.

 Sum up

-Wu started teh Medical research as a first student in Medical research in Kuala Lumpur and started his medical began in September 1903 in the institute.
-In 1907 his family moved from China.
-After that, Chinese MedicaWu founded the Chinese Medical Association and the oldest non-governmental medical organization.
-When the Japanese occupation period arrived, Wu was forced to flee and return to Malaysia.
+Wu started Medical research as a first student in Medical Research in Kuala Lumpur and began his medical in September 1903 in the institute.
+In 1907, his family moved from China.
+After that, Chinese MedicaWu founded the Chinese Medical Association, the oldest non-governmental medical organization.
+Wu was forced to flee and return to Malaysia when the Japanese occupation period arrived.
 He was the first Malaysian nominated for the Nobel Prize in 1935.
 We managed the work of the plague because many people were killed.
 He was appointed f.
 Hea prestigious award.
 After all that work, he died in 1960 at the age of 80 when he worked on medicine use.

-Wu Lien-Teh made much effort making medical, educational areas, medical services, and doing such valuable things.
-For example, to save many people’s lives, Wu made masks medicines and worked on innovative strategies to prevent bacteria.
-At last, Wu served his life with humanity by providing medical services, education, books, and medications which saved the people’s lives, and after his death,h; the people do not forget his kindness.
+Wu Lien-Teh made much effort in medical and educational areas, providing medical services, and doing such valuable things.
+For example, to save many people’s lives, Wu made masks and medicines and worked on innovative strategies to prevent bacteria.
+At last, Wu served his life with humanity by providing medical services, education, books, and medications that saved people’s lives, and after his death, the people did not forget his kindness.

 Inflation Is Eating IRA/401(k) Savings!
 How to Protect Your IRA/401(k) in Bad Times?